akashpai11/Frontend-for-Ecommerce/README.md

 # Frontend-for-Ecommerce
-## This is a design for a Ecommerce store designed using HTML and CSS.
+## This is a responsive design for a Ecommerce store designed using HTML and CSS.